OrangE-3/GitHub-Mash/README.md

 # GitHub-Mash
-An Android Application that lets a user add Github repositories or Users to his favorites.
+An Android Application that lets a localOwner add Github repositories or Users to his favorites.